LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/NEW_raja_algs/README.md

 # Lesson NEW

-So far, we've looked at RAJA kernel launch methods, where a user provides a kernel body to implement a parallel algorithm.
-RAJA provides other parallel constructs that are important for HPC applications and which can be specialized for application needs.
-Such constructs include atomic operations, scans, and sorts, which are available in RAJA for all supported programming model back-ends.
+So far, we've looked at RAJA kernel launch methods, where a user provides a kernel body to implement a parallel algorithm that she defines.
+RAJA provides other parallel constructs that implement specific algorithms that are important for many HPC applications.
+These include atomic operations, scans, and sorts, and which are available in RAJA for all supported programming model back-ends.
 We discuss each of these constructs in this section.

 ## Atomic Operations

-An **atomic operation** is a parallel construct that allows only one thread or process at a time to modify data at a memory location.
+An **atomic operation** is one that allows only one thread or process to modify data at a memory location at a time.
 When a thread/process is about to write to a memory location, the address is "locked" until the write operation is complete.
 Then, the lock is released and another thread/process can write to the memory location.
 If the memory location is locked when a thread/process is about to write to it, the thread/process must wait until the lock is released to do so.
 Such atomic behavior prevents potential memory corruption and can be essential for a parallel algorithm to be correct and generate reproducible results.

-In lesson 5, we looked at a kernel that used a `RAJA::ReduceSum` object to approximate pi by computing a discrete Riemann integral.
+In lesson 5, we looked at a kernel that used a `RAJA::ReduceSum` object to approximate $\pi$ by computing a discrete Riemann integral.
 The OpenMP parallel implementation looked like the following:

 ```